Utilizing NASA’s EMIT Instrument to Monitor Methane Plumes from Point Source Emitters

 map_

-To perform zonal statistics, first we need to create a polygon.
-In this use case we will create a polygon around the plume.
+To perform zonal statistics, you first need to create a polygon.
+In this use case, you are creating a polygon using the plume’s retrieved coordinates.

 methane_plume_aoi = {